 - seizure or destruction of the counterfeit goods (or removal of counterfeit signs or labels);

 - publication of the infringement judgment; and

-When claiming compensation, a right holder has to substantiate the amount of the requested compensation by submitting relevant evidence and calculations in court.
+When claiming compensation, a rights holder has to substantiate the amount of the requested compensation by submitting relevant evidence and calculations in court.
 In cases of subsequent infringements of an exclusive right by several infringers, each of them bears a separate responsibility.
 If the infringement has been done jointly, the infringers are jointly liable.

 In the case of subsequent infringements of an exclusive right by several infringers, each of them bears a separate responsibility.
 If the infringement has been done jointly, the infringers are jointly liable.

 The most serious sanctions apply to legal entities that produce or sell counterfeit goods.
-The fine that may be imposed in this case would be five times the value of the counterfeit goods seized, and in any event not less than 100,000 rubles.
+The fine that may be imposed in this case would be five times the value of the counterfeit goods seized, and in any event not less than 100,000 roubles.
 The counterfeit goods will also be confiscated.

-The unlawful use, disclosure or appropriation of an invention or patent that has caused significant damage to the author will result in a fine of up to 200,000 rubles or equal to the offender's income for 18 months, or imprisonment for up to two years.
+The unlawful use, disclosure or appropriation of an invention or patent that has caused significant damage to the author will result in a fine of up to 200,000 roubles or equal to the offender's income for 18 months, or imprisonment for up to two years.
 Similar sanctions apply to infringement of copyright and to the sale of counterfeit goods.

 When the offender is a legal entity, criminal sanctions will be applied against the entity's officials, as legal entities cannot be held criminally liable under Russian law.

 Russian law also allows the parties to apply for the injunction, including a preliminary one.
 The injunction may be applied at any stage of the court proceeding, including up to 15 days before filing the statements of claim if the enforcement of the judgment may otherwise become problematic or impossible.